Actions for Super Tuesday and Beyond

 3. Record Precinct Data at Close of Polls

 Voting in person in your local precinct is always the best policy.
+If you have the option of requesting a paper ballot in lieu of voting DRE, always vote paper, not vapor.

 2. VOTER EDUCATION at the POLLS